mmanouss/MoonBot/README.md

 # MoonBot 🌕

 This is MoonBot, my first Discord bot project!
-This bot allows you to explore the moon through fascinating facts and a variety of media.
+This bot allows you to explore the moon through fascinating lunar facts and different media.

 ## Features 🌙